rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-10-opensource-here-we-come.md

 She is an Open Source enthusiast and works as a Linux kernel engineer at Oracle.
 She is also a blogger and outreachy alumni.
 She motivates everyone to get started with linux kernel and also takes up workshops for the same.

+## About Scikit-image
+[Scikit-image](http://scikit-image.org/) is an open source image processing library for the Python which includes collection of algorithms for segmentation,color space manipulation, analysis, filtering etc. It's largely written in Python, with some core algorithms written in Cython to achieve performance.
+Scikit-image is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

-## What we’ve done so far and the Road ahead
+## What we’ve done so far and some unexpected events :O

 Time indeed flies.
 We’ve already sifted through the large code base, understood it, made small PRs here and there, learnt git, understood what a frontend architecture like react does and realized the effort a community puts in maintaining a project.
-It was one hectic month!
-We are really proud of the progress we’ve made in our open source journey so far.

-We aim to solve more complex and core issues now and hope to bring in our own ideas to the project we are working on.
-Fingers crossed and full steam ahead!
+However, between all this work, we realised that the goals of our mentors and that of RGSOC aren't aligned.
+After some deliberation, our supervisor and RGSOC organisors chose to change our project.
+Thus we are assigned Scikit-image, our first choice of project in fact :p